 In 2016, she turned her name into an acronym: Every Veteran is Appreciated.
 Casale focused her efforts on benefiting Hope For The Warriors, an organization that helps veterans transition to civilian life.
-The task she proposed and completed in 2016 and 2017 was to run 7 marathons in 7 days, totaling 184.3 miles in a week.
-Starting tomorrow, April 21, she’ll do it again.
+The task she proposed and completed the past three years was to run 7 marathons in 7 days, totaling 184.3 miles in a week.
+Starting on April 27, she’ll do it again.

 Hundreds of supporters and families of fallen veterans have finished the distance with her, but the first 19 miles of each marathon has been solo.
 That’s 133 miles a week by herself, which is what’s possible at the intersection of talent, a decade of hard work, and a selfless passion that has nothing—and everything—to do with the sport she loves.

 Casale’s legs have helped her raise more than $250,000 throughout her running career.
 To keep raising funds and bringing communities together, she needs to keep them happy.

 “Of course you learn as you go,” says Casale, who takes roughly 400,000 steps during each Team EVA marathon week.
 “I can’t say I have it down to a science.
 I try to eat right, hydrate correctly, and eat real food during ultramarathons.”